Service Detail

 Process Framework

-- Phased scheduling aligned to leasing strategy
+• Phased scheduling aligned to tax credit funding milestones and leasing strategy

-- Progressive city inspection and turnover planning
+• Progressive city inspection and turnover planning with City of Laredo building department

-- Final closeout documentation by building segment
+• Final closeout documentation by building segment with decorative finish photo record for owner files

 We keep the process milestone-driven so the team can see where the project is headed and what needs to happen next.
 That clarity matters on Laredo jobs where logistics, jurisdictional coordination, and site movement can change quickly if nobody is tracking the sequence.